 - User segmentation models in B2B SaaS businesses

 In this blog post, we wanted to dive deeper into sharing our own segmentation strategy to drive user adoption.

 How to Segment Users Using the Customer Journey

 An easy way to get started with segmentation is to look at the stages most users are likely to go through as they become more active, and set these as separate segments.
 Here are some examples that work for most B2B SaaS businesses.

 The “Hello!” segment

 This category of users recently signed up and are logging in for the first few times.
 They likely know very little about your product and need some guidance to start off on the right foot.
-When you have a segment created of your newest users, you can deliver welcome messages or tours, track their onboarding process and ensure that they are successfully adopting features.
+When you have created a segment of your newest users, you can deliver welcome messages or tours, track the customer onboarding process and ensure that they are successfully adopting features.